Bürgenstock: Etymology

-Old maps and frontier records of the Corporation of Lucerne, which mention the – in those times – disputed forest call it the Stadtwald am Bürgenberg (forest on the Bürgenberg) or Bürgenbergwald (Bürgen mountain forest).
+Old maps and frontier records of the Corporation of Lucerne, which mention the – in those times – disputed forest call it the Stadtwald am Bürgenberg (town forest on the Bürgenberg) or Bürgenbergwald (Bürgenberg forest).

 On the Dufourkarte (Dufour Map), the topographic map of Switzerland from 1844 to 1864, the mountain ridge as a whole had no name.
 The highest crest was referred to as Hametschwand.

-The geographical name Bürgenstock was first documented in 1836 by Aloys Businger in his book “Der Kanton Unterwalden”.
+Aloys Businger first documented the geographical name Bürgenstock in 1836 in his book Der Kanton Unterwalden.
 Businger calls the entire Bürgen peninsula the Bürgenberg.
 However, he refers to the highest elevation both as Hammetschwand and Bürgenstock.

-In addition, in the year 1850, the Director of the Lucerne Teachers' Training College Niklaus Rietschi published a private map, in which the terms Bürgenstock together with the term Hammetschwand are recorded for the summit.
+In addition, the director of the Lucerne Teachers' Training College, Niklaus Rietschi, published a private map in 1850, in which the terms Bürgenstock together with the term Hammetschwand are recorded for the summit.

 In 1872, the company Bucher & Durrer laid the foundation for the hotel complex on the Alp Tritt.
 For this purpose, it chose the already existing geographical name of Bürgenstock, also documented in 1836 by Aloys Businger in his book “Der Kanton Unterwalden”.

 The first official map to use the geographical name Bürgenstock was the so-called "Siegfriedkarte" Siegfried Map, whose publication, started by the Federal Topographic Bureau under Hermann Siegfried, continued from 1870 until 1926.
 The name Bürgenstock appears on sheet 377 of the Siegfried Map and dates back to 1896.

 Around 1900, the designation Bürgenstock established itself as a general colloquial term for the entire mountain ridge, from Stansstad in the West to "Untere Nase" in the East.
 A corresponding entry in the "Geographischen Lexikon der Schweiz" (Geographical Dictionary of Switzerland) can be found in 1910.

 In the Swiss maps of our days, the name Bürgenstock designates the mountain ridge – with the term Hammetschwand as an alternative – as well as the location of the hotel and residential complex.
 Bürgenstock, as a geographical name, can be found twice in the official Swiss index of cities and towns.
 The locality Bürgenstock is listed in the postal code listing of Switzerland under the postal code 6363.
 Today, the residential streets of the valley communities Stansstad and Ennetbürgen, connecting the entire mountain ridge, carry the name Bürgenstockstrasse.